-Assessor Instructions: Students must describe how the information would be presented to each of the learning styles.
+Students must describe how the information would be presented to each of the learning styles.
+The student's response must reflect the sample answer below.

-- Visually show them pictures of the process - Aurally tell them how to do it - Reading/writing give them a handout they can read - Kinaesthetically get them to do it themselves as you step them through the process
+- Visually show them pictures of the process. - Aurally tell them how to do it. - Reading/writing give them a handout they can read. - Kinaesthetically get them to do it themselves as you step them through the process.